TareqK/x-days-of-javalin/docs/index.md

 3. Have a good understanding of HTML5 and CSS
 4. Have a beginner understanding of SQL - preferably MySQL syntax
 5. Have a working understanding of git
+6. Be Generally comfortable(or willing to get comfortable) with the commandline

 I encourage you to revise these concepts before you dive in.
 It would also be nice to have a general awareness of